 In the election of directors, the candidates receiving the highest number of votes, up to the number of directors to be elected, shall be elected; provided, however, that the Board has adopted a policy requiring that in an uncontested election (such as the election held at this Annual Meeting), each nominee must agree that if elected, he or she will submit an irrevocable resignation promptly following the election if he or she fails to receive a majority of votes cast.
 An uncontested election means that there are as many candidates standing for election as there are vacancies on the Board.
 A majority of votes cast means that the number of shares cast "FOR" a director's election exceeds the number of votes "WITHHELD."
 See "Proposal One - Election of Directors" and "Corporate Governance - Director Resignation Policy."
 Each proposal described in this proxy statement, other than the election of directors, requires the affirmative vote of the holders of a majority of the outstanding shares of Common Stock present, in person or by proxy, and entitled to vote on the proposal at the Meeting.
 Abstentions and broker non-votes will have no effect with respect to the election of directors.
-With respect to all other proposals submitted to the stockholders, abstentions will be included in the number of votes present and entitled to vote on that proposal and, accordingly, will have the effect of a vote "AGAINST" the proposal.
+With respect to all other proposal and, accordingly, will have the effect of a vote "AGAINST" the proposal.
 However, broker non-votes with respect to any other such proposal submitted to the stockholders will not be counted as shares present and entitled to vote on that proposal and, accordingly, will not have any effect with respect to the approval of that proposal (other than to reduce the number of affirmative votes required to approve the proposal).
 The vote with respect to executive compensation is not binding on the Company, the Board or the Compensation Committee of the Board (the "Compensation Committee").
 However, the Board and the Compensation Committee will review the results of this vote and take it into consideration when making future decisions regarding executive compensation.